TabbycatDebate/tabbycat/docs/features/draw-generation-bp.rst

     - Order of Rényi entropy
     - Any non-negative number (default: **1**, *i.e.* Shannon entropy)
   * - :ref:`Position cost exponent <draw-bp-position-cost-exponent>`
-    - Degree to which large position imbalances should be prioritized
+    - Degree to which large position imbalances should be prioritised
     - Any non-negative number (default: **4**)
   * - :ref:`Assignment method <draw-bp-assignment-method>`
     - Algorithm used to assign positions